KRYTON Metals Blog

 Is powder coating less expensive than paint?

-While powder coating metals involves higher initial costs, it can reduce overall costs in the long run by supporting short lead times, tight budgets, and high quality standards.
+While powder coating metals involve higher initial costs, they can reduce overall costs in the long run by supporting short lead times, tight budgets, and high-quality standards.
 Powder coating can help protect metal parts and create a smooth, even appearance.

 Reach out to an industry expert to get more information on whether powder coating is the right choice for your design and discuss the pros and cons of this process.
 KRYTON has more than 40 years of experience fabricating metal parts.
 Learn more about our proven process, or subscribe to our blog for more insider tips.